20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

     = x^3 + 3x^2 ε
 ```

-We can read off the real part as x^3, which unsurprisingly is the result of applying ^3 to x, and the derivative 3x^2, which matches with what we'd expect from differentiating x^3.
+We can read off the real part as `x^3`, which unsurprisingly is the result of applying `^3` to `x`, and the derivative `3x^2`, which matches with what we'd expect from differentiating `x^3`.
 One other thing to note is that unlike imaginary numbers, the non-real part of a dual number cannot influence the real part in any way

 Here's a table of basic operations: